-Data, monitoring and follow-up
+Data, monitoring and follow-up 1.
+Key messages and recommendations

-he implementation of the 2030 Agenda for Sustainable Development and the commitment to leave no one behind requires the collection, processing, analysis and dissemination of an unprecedented amount of data, including disaggregated data, for effective policy design and for monitoring and evaluation of progress.
+The implementation of the 2030 Agenda for Sustainable Development and the commitment to leave no one behind requires the collection, processing, analysis and dissemination of an unprecedented amount of data, including disaggregated data, for effective policy design and for monitoring and evaluation of progress.
 To capture data on all population groups, including the most vulnerable, Governments should further strengthen traditional data sources, such as surveys and administrative records, while also embracing new sources of data and continuing to strengthen gender data.